 While in an awkward, squatting position, he placed his hand on the stand's frame to steady himself while loosening the hydraulic fitting.
-He bled the air out of the line and was re-tightening the fitting Suddenly, the door was completely closed.
-And latched.
-Not a big deal, except that the passenger's hand was braced against the front edge of the doorframe when the slider slammed shut.
-Result?
-One severely crushed finger.
-Lesson learned?
-Don't place hands or other precious body parts in the path of (potentially) moving objects!

-when it happened-the hose fitting blew off.
+He bled the air out of the line and was re-tightening the fitting when it happened-the hose fitting blew off.
 And in less than a nanosecond, the full weight of the elevated platform and its occupant collapsed on the four fingers of the hand he was using for balance.